mwaseem75/iris-RAG-Gen/README.md

 ```
 # Getting Started
 ## Get OpenAI Key
 Application requires OpenAI API Key, sign up for OpenAI API on [this page](https://platform.openai.com/account/api-keys).
-Once you signed up and logged in, click on Personal, and select View API keys in drop-down menu.
+Once you have signed up and logged in, click on Personal, and select View API keys in drop-down menu.
 Create and copy the API Key

 ![image](https://github.com/mwaseem75/irisChatGPT/assets/18219467/7e7c7880-b9ac-4a60-9ec9-289dd2375a73)